Article Translations: (Spanish)

 Bring up any questions you have, and write down the answers or specific instructions the doctor gives you.
 At home, update your baby's medical record, tracking growth and any problems or illnesses.

-At 1–2 months old, your baby should receive the second dose of the hepatitis B (HepB) vaccine.
+At 1–2 months old, your baby should get the second dose of the hepatitis B (HepB) vaccine or their first dose if they didn't get it in the hospital within 24 hours of birth.

-At 2 months, your baby will get other immunizations:
+At 2 months, your baby will get other vaccines:

 Babies at high risk for meningococcal disease, which can lead to bacterial meningitis and other serious conditions, may get the meningococcal vaccine.
-(Otherwise, the meningococcal vaccine is routinely given at 11–12 years old.)
+(Otherwise, kids usually get the meningococcal vaccine when they're 11–12 years old.)

 Vaccines protect against serious childhood illnesses.
-Vaccines, like any other medicine, may cause reactions (usually mild), such as fever or irritability.
-Be sure to discuss side effects with your doctor and get guidelines for when to call the office.
+Like any other medicine, vaccines may cause reactions (usually mild), such as fever or irritability.
+Talk about side effects with your doctor, and ask when to call if you have a concern.

 Some common medical problems at this age may need a doctor's attention, including: